mc-datapacks/staff-guideline/src/review_global_ignore.md

 ## Global Ignoring Tag (***)

-This convention can be split into two side: Entity Selection and Entity Creation.
+This convention can be split into two sides: Entity Selection and Entity Creation.

-- Entity Selection refer to using global ignoring tag inside entity selector such as `@e` and `@a`.
+- Entity Selection refers to using global ignoring tag inside entity selectors such as `@e` and `@a`.
-- Entity Creation refer to using global ignoring tag when summoning or creating an entity, such as `/summon`.
+- Entity Creation refers to using global ignoring tag when summoning or creating an entity, such as `/summon`.

 1. Verify entity selector